American Harp Foundation

 Overview

-Founded in 1993, the American Harp Foundation houses nineteen educational funds in which donations are held for specific educational projects, such as scholarships, awards and prizes, each in accordance with the intent of the original donor.
+Founded in 1993, the American Harp Foundation houses numerous educational funds in which donations are held for specific educational projects, such as scholarships, awards and prizes, each in accordance with the intent of the original donor.

 As of 2023, the American Harp Foundation is more inclusive, with a full array of investment tools for all non-profit American harp organizations, including classical, folk, historical, and jazz.
 With an extraordinary 30-year record the Foundation has successfully helped many harpists with scholarships and awards.
 Your donations will be a secure investment with the American Harp Foundation.
 Come be part of this rich legacy, either as an individual or with your musical organization!